Prevalence is marginally higher among nomadic populations (99.7%), but universally high in all locations

 Most women have undergone Type III FGM (infibulation/‘sewn closed’), which is also known as Pharaonic FGM

 Predominantly traditional practitioners, but medicalised FGM is on the rise

 11–12 million (2019), with a 2.21% growth rate (2020 est.)

 85 deaths per 1,000 live births (2015)

-Breaking down the 2006 data by age group shows that the prevalence for women aged 45–49 is 99.1%, while for the youngest age group it is 96.7%.
-Despite the fact that a small proportion of women may be cut after the age of 15, the data suggests there may be a slight trend towards lower prevalences among younger women, although more data would be required to confirm.
+Breaking down the 2020 data by age group shows that the prevalence for women aged 45–49 is 99.8%, while for the youngest age group it is 98.8%, but some women over the age of 15 may yet be cut.

 See Somalia: The Law and FGM for more detail.